8 Best Grocery Delivery Services of 2022

 Delivery fee: The Ship service is free with orders over $35.
 Under $35, the cost varies by location.
 Delivery charges $9.95 to $11.95 depending upon your location and Pickup has a $4.95 service fee on orders under $35.

 Coupon policy: Kroger Delivery accepts digital coupons.
 Clip them online and they will be automatically applied to your order.
-Kroger does not accept coupons on Ship orders, but new customers can currently receive 15% off their first order with the code SHIP15.
+Kroger does not accept coupons on Ship orders.
+Currently, new customers can receive $15 off their first pickup or delivery order over $75.

 Other Delivery Services